Masai Mara

 Day Five: Crater – Uhuru Peak – Millennium Camp

-Today you will face the most demanding stretch of the climb.
-Wake up very early at mid night and have a light breakfast; coffee or tea with some biscuits.
-Begin the ascend to Uhuru peak which is at 5895 meters above sea level.
-From the crater floor you will probably encounter snow all the way on your 2-hour ascent to Uhuru Peak.
+Today marks the most demanding stretch of the hike, requiring an early start at midnight and a light breakfast of coffee or tea with biscuits.
+The ascent to Uhuru Peak, standing at 5895 meters above sea level, begins from the crater floor and may involve encountering snow throughout the two-hour climb.

 [Time: 9 hours] 5700m – 5895m – 3100m